-We have always been offering telephone support and some one-to-one support.
+We have been offering telephone support and some one-to-one support throughout.
 If you require either of these services please contact Project Support on the details below.
 Many of our staff are working from home for part of their week and will check their emails and phones as usual.

 For the people in our shared houses and who are supported through our Equality Housing Outreach project, we will continue to provide support where possible.

 Barnet Mencap is a Hate Crime Reporting Centre, and people can still report hate crimes via email@example.com or via 020 8349 3842 and our Hate Crime Reporting Coordinator will get in touch as soon as possible.

 We will provide updates when we receive advice that will change what we are able to offer.